NaimK177/SpareParts-Framework/README.md

 as shown in [Policies.py](Policies.py).

 ## Key Features
-* A simple OpenAI Gym-based environment
+* An OpenAI Gym-based environment
 * a general order pipeline enabling the selection of any lead time distribution via simple implementation in [NewEnvironment.py](NewEnvironment.py).
 * A Masked DDQN algorithm